pencer-io/pencer-io.github.io/_posts/2020-06-02-ctf-thm-injection.md

 Try to redirect output to a file on the web server.
 What alert message do you see appear?

 The explanation for this task talks about the standard Bash operator for redirection, which is >.
-We need to try redirecting the output of the vulnerable web page to see what we get:
+We need to try redirecting our input on the vulnerable web page to see what we get:

 ![redirect](/assets/images/2020-06-02-22-52-46.png)